 percentage of organic ingredients.

-Whether the honey is certified or not, look for a location away from urban areas and large conventional agricultural areas that use pesticides.
+Whether the honey says it is certified organic or not, look for a location away from urban areas and large conventional agricultural areas that use pesticides.
 For example, most blueberry growers do not use pesticides.
-Orbeehives located in a remote forests.
+Or beehives located in a remote forests.
+This is the best way to get the purist honey: know where it really comes from and choose a remote location!